The Three Pillars

 Global Political Commitment

-In 2015, all countries in the world committed to achieve UHC by 2030 as part of the Sustainable Development Goals (SDGs).
-It is a truly global goal in that there is scope for improvement in all countries, even where there is national health insurance or where health services are already provided free of cost to all citizens.
+In 2015, all countries worldwide committed to achieving UHC by 2030 as part of the SDGs.
+It is a genuinely global goal in that there is scope for improvement in all countries, even where there is national health insurance or where health services are already provided free to all citizens.

-Progress on this goal is measured by the population covered by essential health services and the number of people who experience financial hardship from health costs.
+Progress on this goal is measured by the size of the population covered by essential health services and the number of people who experience financial hardship from health costs.
+This global commitment was confirmed again in 2019 at the UN High-Level Meeting on UHC, with the resulting Political Declaration setting out the “most comprehensive set of health commitments ever adopted.”

 Target 3.8: Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all.